-The review for the 2024-2025 Integrated Development Plan is to ensure:
+The final revie for the 2024-2025 Integrated Development Plan is to ensure:

-- There is alignment between the Integrated Development Plan, The Budget, and the Service Delivery and Budget Implementation Plan. - The role of the Municipality in respect of the provision of basic services is confirmed. - The Integrated Development Plan complies with the applicable legislative prescripts. - The 2022-2027 Council-Adopted Integrated Development Plan builds on the availability of financial and human capacity in achieving the strategic direction of the Prince Albert Municipality. - The Spatial Development Framework is reflected in the Integrated Development Plan and its progress on the three fundamental actions identified by the Department of Environmental Affairs and Development Planning. - Inclusion of the Water Services Master Plan, including the Water Services Development Plan 2023-2028. - Inclusion of the Sewer Master Plan. - Inclusion of the 2023 Socio-Economic Profile data. - Updating of the Administration and Political Office Bearers structure. - Updating of the Organisational Structure. - Updating of the Employment Equity statistics. - Updating of the Internal Audit Chapter.
+- There is alignment between the Integrated Development Plan, The Budget, and the Service Delivery and Budget Implementation Plan. - The role of the Municipality in respect of the provision of basic services is confirmed. - The Integrated Development Plan complies with the applicable legislative prescripts. - The 2022-2027 Council-Adopted Integrated Development Plan builds on the availability of financial and human capacity in achieving the strategic direction of the Prince Albert Municipality. - The Spatial Development Framework is reflected in the Integrated Development Plan and its progress on the three fundamental actions identified by the Department of Environmental Affairs and Development Planning. - Inclusion of the Water Services Master Plan, including the Water Services Development Plan 2023-2028. - Inclusion of the Sewer Master Plan. - Inclusion of the 2023 Socio-Economic Profile data. - Updating of the Administration and Political Office Bearers structure. - Updating of the Organisational Structure. - Updating of the Employment Equity statistics. - Updating of the Internal Audit Chapter. - Updating of the Local Economic Development and Tourism section. - Inlcusion of the 2024/2025 Integrated Development Engagement outcome.